-The news of New South Wales’ lockdown has not been received well.
-We’ve all had a difficult year and the anticipation of the holidays was what many of us were looking forward to.
-As one of my friends shared with me recently, it has completely changed how she feels about the holidays.
+We’ve all had a difficult couple of years, and the anticipation of the holidays is what many of us are looking forward to.
+As one of my friends shared with me recently, the events of the past two years have completely changed how she feels about the holidays.

-I found out because she posted on Facebook about her disappointment over the sudden lockdown, and how she had been looking forward to spending time with her family.
+I found out because she posted on Facebook about her disappointment over the evolving crisis, the sudden regulations, snap lockdowns, and how she hopes that this year she will get the chance to spend time with her family, without fear.

 I gave her a quick call to see how she was doing.
 When she answered, she mentioned she was mixing up some batter.
 Over the sounds of her kids screaming and a dog barking, she sounded like she would break down at any moment.

 I took this as an opportunity to help her focus on what she was doing.

 I asked her what she was prepping and made her really think about that batter she was mixing!
 After a few minutes, she was so focused on the batter and explaining it to me that I didn't hear an ounce of stress in her voice.
 It’s like she had forgotten about her holiday stress (to some extent, at least).